Writer Padmabhushan: Theatrical Release

 Writer Padmabhushan was released on 3 February 2023.
 Geetha Arts acquired the theatrical distribution rights of the film.

 Home media

 The satellite and digital streaming rights were sold to Zee Telugu and ZEE5 respectively.
 It premiered on Zee5 on 17 March 2023.

 Reception

 Ram Venkat Srikar of The New Indian Express rated the film 3.5 out of 5 and wrote that "Writer Padmabhushan is not a flawless film.
 It has some issues craft-wise and writing-wise too but it is the kind of lovely little film that we often see in Malayalam and wish something like that was made here, in our world".
-A critic from 123Telugu wrote that "On the whole, Writer Padmabhushan is a engaging film that is a perfect blend of humour and sentiment".
 The Times of India's Neeshita Nyayapati stated that "Writer Padmabhushan is the kind of film that’s perfect to watch with your family", giving a rating of 3 out of 5.